Floating production storage and offloading: Mechanisms

 Oil produced from offshore production platforms can be transported to the mainland either by pipeline or by tanker.
 When a tanker is chosen to transport the oil, it is necessary to accumulate oil in some form of storage tank, such that the oil tanker is not continuously occupied during oil production, and is only needed once sufficient oil has been produced to fill the tanker.

 Advantages

 Floating production, storage and offloading vessels are particularly effective in remote or deep water locations, where seabed pipelines are not cost-effective.
 FPSOs eliminate the need to lay expensive long-distance pipelines from the processing facility to an onshore terminal.
 This can provide an economically attractive solution for smaller oil fields, which can be exhausted in a few years and do not justify the expense of installing a pipeline.
 Once the field is depleted, the FPSO can be moved to a new location.

-New build FPSOs have a high initial cost (up to USD$1 billion), but require limited maintenance.
+New build FPSOs have a high initial cost (up to US$1 billion), but require limited maintenance.
 In addition, the ability to reposition/repurpose them means they can outlast the life of the production facility by decades.
 A cheaper alternative for smaller platforms is to convert an oil tanker or similar vessel at a cost below USD100 million.